 Angel of Death

-Having been through a few marriages Linda Dupree (Natasha Henstridge) finds herself abandoned in the middle of nowhere which is where she spots the most beautiful house on a hill.
-Having moved in to a trailer and put herself through college to become a hospice nurse she finds herself employed by Hank Cavanaugh (James Brolin), the owner of that house on the hill whose wife is terminally ill and needs hospice care.
+Having been through a few marriages Linda Dupree (Natasha Henstridge - Steal) finds herself abandoned in the middle of nowhere, which is where she spots the most beautiful house on a hill.
+Having moved in to a trailer and put herself through college to become a hospice nurse she finds herself employed by Hank Cavanaugh (James Brolin - The Reagans), the owner of that house on the hill whose wife is terminally ill and needs hospice care.
 When Hank's wife passes away he ends up marrying Linda, except Hank then dies and his fortune, including the home passes on to her.
 Unsurprisingly suspicion falls with Hank's daughters and some of his long term friends are more than suspicious of her.

-But whilst for me "Widow on the Hill" doesn't deliver anything out of the expected when it comes to what happens it does have some thing going for it which is the look.
-For a TV movie there has been a lot of thought when it comes to the look of scenes with lots of nice silhouetting going on as well as use of warm tones to make this house on the hill an attractive place.
-On top of that there is the cast appeal with James Brolin delivering plenty of silver haired charm as the wealthy older man whilst Natasha Henstridge is extremely attractive though out and gives her character that naughty side so when she opens a fur coat to reveal just underwear it doesn't surprise you.
+But whilst for me "Widow on the Hill" doesn't deliver anything unexpected when it comes to what happens it does have some thing going for it which is the look.
+For a TV movie there has been a lot of thought when it comes to the look of scenes with lots of nice silhouetting going on as well as use of warm tones to make this house on the hill an attractive, even enticing place.
+On top of that there is the cast appeal with James Brolin delivering plenty of silver haired charm as the wealthy older man whilst Natasha Henstridge is extremely attractive though out and gives her character that seductive side so when she opens a fur coat to reveal she is wearing lingerie it doesn't surprise you.
 Yes the character of the hot, young temptress is typical but Henstridge plays the part well and works well with James Brolin.

 What this all boils down to is that "Widow on the Hill" is a good looking drama full of good looking actors and nice location shots.
 But storyline wise this is a pretty routine movie which works its way through a lot of expected scenes with it being a case of which out of three ways is it likely going to end up being the only real mystery.